-Pingle advises citizens who may become a victim of cyber crime to gather whatever information possible, including any evidence.“They should then take that information along with a formal complaint and file it at the nearest police station or a Cyber Crime Cell in the city.
+Pingle advises citizens who may become a victim of cyber crime to gather whatever information possible, including any evidence.
+Using a network intelligence engine would assist them in gathering said information.
+“They should then take that information along with a formal complaint and file it at the nearest police station or a Cyber Crime Cell in the city.

 The more diligently this is done, the better the chance of resolving the matter appropriately and in your favour” he adds.

 He also recommends that people having sensitive information stored on their devices should avoid using public and free wifi networks.